IDBusinessSolutions/IDBS-public-ewb-client-patch-wildfly/README.md

-# ewb-client-patch-wildfly
+# IDBS-public-ewb-client-patch-wildfly

-## Introduction
+The IDBS modified source code of Wildfly 8.2.

-Modified version of the wildfly client
+This is being made available to fullfil the xxxxxxx license requirements